DestinyDriver/ZOD-Practise/README.md

-# ZOD-Practise
-PDF of ZOD practise question
+Today done some practise of ZOD and built some input validation systems